AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/modernviewer.md

 In order to use PDF Embed API, website developers are required to add the PDF Embed API script URL in their websites.
-Website evelopers should use the [viewer.js](https://documentcloud.adobe.com/view-sdk/viewer.js) script (line 11) to access Adobe's modern PDF viewer.
+Website developers should use the [viewer.js](https://documentcloud.adobe.com/view-sdk/viewer.js) script (line 11) to access Adobe's modern PDF viewer.
 All APIs and callbacks will work as expected with significant improvement in user experience.